7.1 Commando Combat Medic Combat Style (Class) Guide

 Each cast of Medical Probe builds a stack of Charged Barrier (27) which increases your damage reduction by 2% per stack and lasts for 15 seconds.
 So taking Charged Barrier effectively can give you constant Damage Reduction.
 It stacks up to 3 times so if you have 3 stacks of Power Barrier, you have 3% DR.

 You can definitely build to be more mobile for PvE.
 For most encounters, the base defensives (without ability tree buffs) will suffice.
-Basically, I threw this build together for the rare occasions where I actually get to fill in as healer for my Guild.
+Basically, I threw this build together for the rare occasions where I do PvE content.
+There are a couple of flex options depending on the encounter.

 GEAR

-Relics - Focused Retribution and Devastating Vengeance (330)
+• Relics - Rakata Focused Retribution and Rakata Devastating Vengeance (344)

 Depending on the encounter there are a couple of rows you will want to change.